This event has been canceled with a note:

 TF-A Community,

-The aim is to consolidate all TF-A work since the 2.5 release.
-As part of this, a release candidate tag will be created and release activities will commence from 15th November 2021 across all TF-A repositories.
+The aim is to consolidate all TF-A work since the 2.6 release.
+As part of this, a release candidate tag will be created and release activities will commence from 23rd May across all TF-A repositories.

-Essentially we will not merge any major enhancements from this date until the release is made.
+Essentially, we will not merge any major enhancements from this date until the release is made.

-Please ensure any patches desired to make the 2.6 release are submitted in good time to be complete by 12th November 2021.
+Please ensure any patches desired to make the 2.7 release are submitted in good time to be complete by 20th May.

 Any major enhancement patches still open after that date will not be merged until after the release.